-Trump to present Tiger Woods with Presidential Medal of Freedom
+Trump presents 'true legend' Tiger Woods with Presidential Medal of Freedom

 CLICK HERE TO GET THE FOX NEWS APP

-The Medal of Freedom ceremony will be the second sports-related event to be held at the White House Monday.
+The Medal of Freedom ceremony was the second sports-related event to be held at the White House Monday.
 Earlier in the day, Trump presented the Commander in Chief's Trophy to the Army football team to mark its wins over Air Force and Navy this past season.

 Fox News' Ryan Gaydos and The Associated Press contributed to this report.